andym388/andym388/README.md

 <b>⭐ Team Profile App</b><br>
 This Team Profile App is a simple, single-page web App that beginners can attempt to pick up basic skills on React quickly.<br>
-It can be deployed and hosted as a static website using GitHub Page.<br>
+It can be deployed in GitHub and hosted as a static website using GitHub Page.<br>
 This App displays the information about your Team Members such as their name, job and a photo image.<br>
 When your mouse hover over the trash icon, it turns red.<br>
 When you click on the trash icon beside each profile, it removes that person's profile from the list of profiles.<br>